 Write the tax and insurance payments in the appropriate months.
 Hazard insurance is paid out of escrow once per year, while property taxes are usually paid twice per year.
 The lender will pay these bills on the borrower's behalf, regardless of the escrow account balance.

-Calculate the subsequent trial balances.
+Calculate the initial trial balance.
+The month of the close, the balance should equal the escrow cushion, which may equal as much as two months' escrow payments (in our example, this total is $400, which is $200 times 2 months).
+No, calculate the subsequent trial balances.
 Beginning with the month following the close, add the first escrow payment to the trial balance, continuing until the first insurance or tax payment appears.
 When this occurs, add in the monthly escrow payment and then subtract from the new trial balance the amount of the payment made.
-Repeat this process for all 13 months.
+Repeat this process for all 12 months.

-Be patient, and if you get frustrated, remember that the bank attorney will be happy to provide an accounting of how the escrow adjustment was calculated.
+- Be patient, and if you get frustrated, remember that the bank attorney will be happy to provide an accounting of how the escrow adjustment was calculated.
 You can also use an online calculator if you need help but don't want to engage in multiple mathematical operations.